 Keurig Rivo Latte Machine

-Keurig Rivo is a capsule based espresso maker, with a built in latte frother.
+Keurig Rivo is a capsule-based espresso maker, with a built-in latte frother.
 Very similar to its direct competitor, the Nespresso Lattissima, it is less expensive, but it still makes you a great milky caffeinated drink.
 The pump on the Rivo is a real espresso pump, with a 15 bar of pressure capability, this means it brews a real espresso.

-The Keurig Rivo, has a nice feature, it can do cold froth, which is very nice if you prepare cold coffee beverages.
+The Keurig Rivo has a nice feature, it can do cold froth, which is very nice if you prepare cold coffee beverages.
 The price per capsule is also decent, although Nespresso capsules are slightly cheaper.
 The Lattissima Plus is more expensive when you buy the machine, but the cost of capsules will make up for that price difference.

 Mr. Coffee BVMC-EL1 Café au lait

 Is Mr. Coffee BVMC-EL1 the best latte machine?
 Certainly not.
 It isn’t even a real latte machine, because latte is prepared with espresso.
-The beverage the BVMC-EL1 makes is in fact caffe au lait, which in French means coffee with milk.
+The beverage the BVMC-EL1 makes is, in fact, caffe au lait, which in French means coffee with milk.
 This doesn’t mean it’s not a delicious coffee, it even makes a nice froth, as you get with the more expensive machines.

 No, the beverage you get is not the real thing, and people with a good palate will recognize immediately the different taste.
 It is however pretty close to latte, and the machine is incredibly inexpensive.
-I have a close friend who is using this machine at home, and when I questioned in a discussion with her the quality of the beverage, she bluntly accused me of being snob.
+I have a close friend who is using this machine at home, and when I questioned in a discussion with her about the quality of the beverage, she bluntly accused me of being a snob.
 Lesson learned.

 This machine didn’t make it on my list for my cousin, she wanted the real thing.
-It was however one of my favorites, because of the price.
+It was, however, one of my favorites, because of the price.